 Not the sexiest thing to do but a crucial part of starting an online boutique.
 In fact, one of the most common reasons why online shops fail is the lack of relevant policies.

-So, make sure to add these eCommerce store policies to your clothing store:
+So, make sure to add these ecommerce store policies to your clothing store:

-- Return and exchange policy
+- Ecommerce return and exchange policy

 - Shipping policy